 Pressure on local facilities and services

-The increased population puts pressure on existing facilities and services.
-Dinnington First School is to be redeveloped to double its intake into the reception year from 30 to 60 pupil places; the new facilities are likely to include some space made available for community use (Parish council minutes Sep 2017 pdf; Statutory notice pdf Oct 2017).
+An increased population puts pressure on existing facilities and services.
+Dinnington First School has been redeveloped to double its intake into the reception year from 30 to 60 pupil places; the new facilities include some availablity for community use (Parish council minutes Sep 2017 pdf; Statutory notice pdf Oct 2017).
 Plans were submitted in 2017; note that the housing developers paid a substantial ‘education contribution’ towards the cost of these new facilities (Newcastle council 2017/1478/01/DET).
 Kier Construction were expected to hand over the building to the School at Christmas 2018 and staff and pupils moved into it in January 2019.
 Demolition of the old school building is to commence in January 2019 (Parish Council minutes Oct 2018 and Jan 2019).
 The school capacity will double over time from 150 to 300.
 Phase two includes the construction of new sports pitches completing in April 2020.

 - Dinnington School new building http://www.dinnington.newcastle.sch.uk/website/new_school_build/126967

 For complex local reasons the GP surgery has had a reduced level of service since May 2017 when Woodlands Park doctors from Wideopen closed their surgery at Dinnington.
 The Ponteland practice continue to offer appointments in Dinnington (Dec 2017 newsletter).
 The NHS building used for consultations is ‘an old prefabricated type and not fit for purpose’ (Oct 2018 minutes).
 Pharmacy dispensing was also limited.
 It appears the NHS has failed to catch up with the pace of local growth and the needs of an ageing existing community.
 Housing developers have paid a ‘health contribution’ but it is not clear what it has been used for.

 - Dinnington Parish Council – see newsletter and minutes. http://www.spanglefish.com/dinnington/ Parish document library http://www.spanglefish.com/dinnington/library.asp